Prayer For Miscarriage Catholic

 Dear God, please give me strength during this difficult time.
 Please help me to understand why this happened and help me find peace.
 I trust in You completely and know that You will take care of everything.
 Thank You for being with me during this difficult time.
 In Your Name, amen.

-READ: Prayer For Mothers Catholic
+READ: Bedtime Prayer For Child Catholic

 If you are experiencing a miscarriage, please know that there is help available.
 Prayer can be powerful in helping to heal emotional and physical wounds, and clergy from all traditions offer support during this difficult time.
 If you want to find a Catholic cleric who will pray with you during your miscarriage, our directory can help point you in the right direction.